vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 On this and other, predominantly late South-Indian texts Rao based his de scription, which was repeated without any significant change by almost all later indological writing on this subject.
 It may be significant to note, though, that in the above passage the southern orientation of the image is not mentioned.
 To substantiate his view, however, Rao wrote:

-One account gives an explanation regarding the etymology of this name; it states that because Siva was seated ´ facing south when he taught the r̥ishis y¯oga and jñāna he came to be known as Dakshiṇāmūrti.
+One account gives an explanation regarding the etymology of this name; it states that because Siva was seated ´ facing south when he taught the r̥ishis yōga and jñāna he came to be known as Dakshiṇāmūrti.
 This aspect of Siva is always ´ invoked by students of science and arts.
 42

 40 ṬṀP.
 Mahadevan (1980), The Hymns of Saṅkara ´ , p.
 2 ff.
 Sam ´ . kara’s authorship of this hymn is doubtful, see Potter 1981, 317.